I guide super capable women to find the courage to make big change happen in their lives.

-Being brave is not about some storybook idea of facing challenges without fear.
-Rather, practicing bravery is about confronting life in an honest and pragmatic way.
-It's about being real with yourself, exposing yourself to difficult feelings and experiences, and above all else trusting that you know what's best for you and that you will make it to other side.
+Being courageous is not about some storybook idea of facing challenges without fear.
+Rather, practicing courage is about confronting life in an honest and pragmatic way.
+It's about being real with yourself, exposing yourself to difficult feelings and experiences, and above all -- learning to trust that only you know what's best for you.

 CATCH THE LATEST ON THE BLOG